ghamzak/SKIP/README.md

 1. [Download](https://docs.google.com/spreadsheets/d/1x5Ct8EmQs2hVKOYX7b2nS0AOoQi4iM7H9d9isXRDwgM/edit#gid=832930347) the dataset or use my copy in `data/`.

-2.
+2. Every single sentence in the dataset was parsed using the [VerbNet parser](https://github.com/jgung/verbnet-parser).
+If you want to perform parsing on your own, or on a different dataser, refer to this link for more information.
+Otherwise, I have stored a copy of the parsed files [here](https://docs.google.com/spreadsheets/d/1x5Ct8EmQs2hVKOYX7b2nS0AOoQi4iM7H9d9isXRDwgM/edit#gid=832930347) --> change this.

-2. Process the CSV data files:
+3. Process the CSV data files:

    ```bash
    python preprocess.py